Andi Gilker

 Biography

 Andi Gilker is a Ph.D.
 Candidate at the Cinema Studies Institute of the University of Toronto.
-Her dissertation project begins where experimental sound technologies, analyzed through a critical disability studies framework, aid in conceptualizing the expanded temporalities of dysfluency.
+Her dissertation project begins at the intersection of experimental sound technologies and critical disability studies to conceptualize the expanded temporalities of dysfluency.
 Her doctoral research also highlights how institutional critique is crucial to disabled and otherwise marginalized practitioners of the experimental avant-garde.
 Andi’s other research interests include psychedelic cinema, addiction and trauma studies, mental health, and the trajectories of nightlife and underground subcultures.

 Andi is neurodivergent and is happy to share resources on neurodiversity in academia.
-She is currently serving as co-chair for the SCMS Disability Caucus and is a member of the Core Lab of the Center for Global Disability Studies (CGDS).
+She is a member of the Core Lab of the Center for Global Disability Studies (CGDS) and previously served as co-chair for the SCMS Disability Caucus.

-Additionally, Andi is a practicing visual artist, amateur filmmaker, and part-time art instructor at the AGO.
+Additionally, Andi is a practicing visual artist and amateur filmmaker.
 Currently, she is planning an experimental documentary about the devastating effects/affects of posthumous taxation on the bereaved.
 She is also working on a series of sculptures with found materials and a radical quilting project.
 Previously, Andi completed a Bachelor of Fine Arts in Studio Arts at Concordia University in Montréal, followed by a summer painting residency at The School of Visual Arts in New York City.

 Publications